tebeso/local-packagist/README.md

 #### Using from Docker Containers

-If you're using this repository from another Docker container (e.g., in a Docker Compose setup), you'll need to use the Docker host's IP address instead of `localhost`:
+If you're using this repository from another Docker container, you'll need to use the Docker host's IP address instead of `localhost` (adjust the port if you've changed it in your .env file):

 ```json
 {